1998 Stanley Cup playoffs: Conference quarterfinals

-Eastern Conference Quarterfinals
+Eastern Conference quarterfinals

 (1) New Jersey Devils vs. (8) Ottawa Senators

 This was the first playoff meeting between these two teams.

 (2) Pittsburgh Penguins vs. (7) Montreal Canadiens

 This was the first playoff meeting between these two teams.

 (3) Philadelphia Flyers vs. (6) Buffalo Sabres

 This was the second consecutive and fifth overall playoff meeting between these two teams; with Philadelphia winning all four previous series.
 Philadelphia won last year's Eastern Conference Semifinals in five games.

 (4) Washington Capitals vs. (5) Boston Bruins

 This was the second playoff meeting between these two teams.
-Their only previous meeting was in the 1990 Prince of Wales Conference Final, where Boston won in a four-game sweep.
+Their only previous meeting was in the 1990 Wales Conference Final, where Boston won in a four-game sweep.

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Dallas Stars vs. (8) San Jose Sharks

 This was the first playoff meeting between these two teams.

 (2) Colorado Avalanche vs. (7) Edmonton Oilers

 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
 Colorado won last year's Western Conference Semifinals in five games.